bemasc/svcb-testing-flag/draft-manuben-svcb-testing-flag.md

 _dns.dns.example.com.
 SVCB 1 . alpn=dot testing mandatory=testing
 ~~~

-Clients that do not implement this specification will ignore the record due to its use of an unrecognized mandatory SvcParam, and continue to use plaintext DNS.
-Clients that respect the "testing" flag will attempt to use DNS over TLS, but they will fall back to plaintext DNS if TLS is not working correctly.
+Clients that do not implement this specification will ignore the record because it specifies an unrecognized mandatory SvcParam.
+They will continue to use plaintext DNS.
+Clients that respect the "testing" flag will attempt to use DNS over TLS, but they will fall back to plaintext DNS if DNS over TLS is non-functional.

 # Security Considerations